Arthurr-Victor/Arthurr-Victor.github.io/index.md

 ## A complete churn analysis
 <br><br>
 <em>The problem of customer churn represents a central impasse for any telecommunications company.
 It is less costly to retain current customers than to acquire new ones.</em> <br><br>
-In this project, I addressed the challenge of customer churn using Python and machine learning techniques.
-Here's a brief summary of the key components:
+In this project, I addressed the challenge using Python as main tool.

-## Data Analysis

-- Conducted a comprehensive data analysis, uncovering critical insights:
+- I Conducted a comprehensive Exploratory Data Analysis, uncovering critical insights:
    - Customers with annual or biennial contracts tend to exhibit higher loyalty.
    - Monthly payment and manual payment methods are associated with increased churn.

-## Model Development

 - Implemented a logistic regression algorithm after data preprocessing.
    - Achieved a validation accuracy of 72% in identifying potential churn cases.

-## Business Value
+   -
 - Calculated the expected value of $95 per customer by applying the model in real-world scenarios.
    - Empowers businesses to make informed decisions regarding customer retention strategies.